Skip to main content

 () ~strdump(slice str) impure asm "STRDUMP";

-Dumps a string.
-Slice parameter bit length must be divisible by 8.
+Prints a string.
+The bit length of the slice parameter must be a multiple of 8.

 dump_stack